Alex Macqueen: Early life and education

-Professional career

-Macqueen was a member of the National Youth Theatre between 1992 and 1995, then trained as a barrister at the Middle Temple.
-He worked as a Business Affairs Executive for Granada International and has worked in the House of Commons with a member of the Culture and Media Select Committee, during the creation of the Broadcasting Act 1996.
+Career

-He played sarcastic consultant anaesthetist Keith Greene in 75 episodes of Holby City between May 2005 and July 2010.
-He appeared as Julius Nicholson, the "blue-skies advisor" to the Prime Minister in political satire The Thick of It and as Sir Jonathan Tutt, British Ambassador to the UN, in the film In the Loop, both directed by Armando Iannucci.
-He also appeared in the Comic Relief special of Mr. Bean in 2007 as a vicar.
-He appeared as Kevin Sutherland in E4's comedy, The Inbetweeners and as Howard, an anti-speed bump community campaigner in two episodes of BBC1's Outnumbered.
+Macqueen played sarcastic consultant anaesthetist Keith Greene in 75 episodes of Holby City between May 2005 and July 2010.
+He appeared as the Rt Hon Julius Nicholson, Lord Nicholson of Arnage, the bawdy and persistently peckish "blue-skies advisor" to the Prime Minister in political satire The Thick of It television series and also played Sir Jonathan Tutt, the British Ambassador to the UN, in the spin-off film In the Loop; both were directed by Armando Iannucci.
+He also acted in the Comic Relief special of Mr. Bean in 2007 as a vicar.
+He played Kevin Sutherland in E4's comedy, The Inbetweeners.
+In 2010, he starred as Howard, an anti-speed bump community campaigner in two episodes of Outnumbered on BBC One.

-Macqueen has appeared in television advertisements for Specsavers, Dell, and Utterly Butterly.
-He appeared in the Comedy Central/BBC collaboration, Kröd Mändoon and the Flaming Sword of Fire, in which he played Barnabus, the sidekick to the Chancellor Dongalor, played by Matt Lucas.
+He appeared in the Comedy Central / BBC collaboration, Kröd Mändoon and the Flaming Sword of Fire, in which he played Barnabus, the sidekick to the Chancellor Dongalor, played by Matt Lucas.
 He starred as Roy Tunt in The Hide, which premiered on FilmFour in February 2009.
 He won the award for Best Actor at the Marbella Film Festival in 2009 for this role.

-Macqueen has appeared in a series of videos on YouTube as Clive Rudloe, a character who claims to be "the world's number one DJ".
+Macqueen acted in a series of videos on YouTube as Clive Rudloe, a character who claims to be "the world's number one DJ".
 The videos are spoofs created by real-life DJs Above and Beyond.
 In late 2009, he starred in several episodes of The News at Bedtime on BBC Radio 4, in a variety of supporting roles.
 In 2010, he appeared as the publisher Malcolm Dodds in Woody Allen's You Will Meet a Tall Dark Stranger.
 That year he also had a small role in the comedy film Four Lions.
-In 2011, he appeared in "The National Anthem", an episode of the anthology series Black Mirror.
+In 2011, was in "The National Anthem", an episode of the anthology series Black Mirror.